spyboy-productions/r4ven/README.md

 ### Limitation
 ---

-- Once location permission is granted, accurate location information is recieved to within 20 to 30 meters of the user's location.
+- Once location permission is granted, accurate location information is recieved to within 20 to 30 meters of the user's location. ( it's almost exact location)

 - It will not work on laptops or phones that have broken GPS, browsers that block javascript, or if the user is mocking the GPS location.